mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 **Same person:** ... yourself and the floor, and there’s also the activating of the belief system.
 It sounds like your belief system that “I have to take care of this as a Buddha.”
 So there's some idea of what a buddha is, et cetera, et cetera.

 **Katagiri Roshi:** Yes.
 That's why Dōgen Zenji [says], what is the buddha-nature you believe?
-That's why Joshu Zen Master says, “dog has no buddha-nature.”
+That's why Jōshū Zen Master says, “dog has no buddha-nature.”
 And sometimes he says, “dog has buddha-nature.”
 That is our belief system you mentioned, you know?
 So whatever you say  – [...]
 “I believe the truth that we are buddha” – this is already limited.
-So that's why Joshu has to say, “no buddha.”
+So that's why Jōshū has to say, “no buddha.”
 Okay?

 But how can you know true buddha?
 That's why Dōgen Zenji finally says “no buddha” is pretty close to the true buddha-nature.
 That’s it.
 That's why finally we use the negative term.
 So again and again we have to use a negative term, and to awaken ourself.
 Is that clear?